Japan in November: photography to inspire your wanderlust

 The easy answer is – spring and autumn.

-We visited Japan in the second half of November when all the trees are dressed in the beautiful colours of crimson, red, and orange.
+We visited Japan in the second half of November when all the trees were dressed in the beautiful colours of crimson, red, and orange.

 Not surprisingly, the colourful trees are also a perfect object for some typical photography from Japan.